 Please send submissions, accompanied by a curriculum vitae and a cover letter, to the Journal via ExpressO, Scholastica, or by e-mail to email@example.com.

-Manuscripts should conform with the most recent version of The Bluebook: A Uniform System of Citation, published by the Harvard Law Review Association.
+Manuscripts should conform with the most recent version of The Bluebook: A Uniform System of Citation, published by the The Columbia Law Review Association, The Harvard Law Review Association, the University of Pennsylvania Law Review, and The Yale Law Journal Company.
 As is the standard practice of publications in the United States, the Journal will hold copyrights to the publication.

 Texas Journal of Civil Liberties & Civil Rights © [CURRENT YEAR] (U.S. ISSN# 1930-2045)

 Cite as: Tex.
 J. on C.L. & C.R.